 Over the past two years, a growing number of companies have taken Saks Global and related entities to state court, alleging nonpayment for apparel, accessories, and jewelry that had been sold and delivered.
-Filed throughout 2024, 2025, and into 2026, the lawsuits against Saks advance a similar narrative, with vendors claiming that the goods were supplied pursuant to purchase orders, supply agreements, or consignment arrangements.
+Filed throughout 2024, 2025, and into early 2026, the lawsuits against Saks advance a similar narrative, with vendors claiming that the goods were supplied pursuant to purchase orders, supply agreements, or consignment arrangements.
 In some cases, plaintiffs allege that they followed up repeatedly and negotiated payment extensions before ultimately resorting to litigation.

-Among the cases filed in 2025 are those filed by Jovani Fashion Ltd. and Catherine Regehr, Inc., both of which allege that Saks Global and related entities failed to pay more than $400,000 combined for women’s apparel sold and delivered between late 2024 and 2025.
+Among the cases filed in 2025 are those brought by Jovani Fashion Ltd. and Catherine Regehr, Inc., both of which allege that Saks Global and related entities failed to pay more than $400,000 combined for women’s apparel sold and delivered between late 2024 and 2025.
 Other suits target Saks Off 5th, including actions by International Trimmings & Labels Inc., which seeks $40,690 for goods sold pursuant to a 2023 invoice, and Criteo Corp., which alleges $251,953 in unpaid fees under digital advertising placement agreements.

 Additional complaints span winter accessories, garments, and jewelry, with claimed damages ranging from tens of thousands of dollars to more than half a million dollars.